Kh0iHuynh/ATAC-seq-Project/README.md

 # atacseq

+## processing read sequencing data to bam file:

+raw reads have their nextera adapter cut with trimgalore which is a wrap for cutadapt.
+Then, they are aligned with bwa, and have properly paired reads kept.Afterward, I remove orphan reads, read pairs mapping to different chromosomes, and duplicates.
+The bams files are then convert to bedpe files which have their position shifted via bedtools; the bam files are also have their position shifted directly into new version of bam files via samtools.
+The bedpe files from corrected bam files don't have their coordinates shifted via bedtools and awk.

 Figure A: plot of raw total count of each samples.
 Y axis is sample name, x axis is the total count
 ![](rawtotalcount.jpg)